options("scipen" = 9999, "digits" = 4)

 # Data cleaning

-res_combined <- rbind(res_director, res_designer)
+<- rbind(res_director, res_designer)

-res_combined$person <- factor(
+res_combined $person <- factor(

 res_combined$person,

-levels = c(1, 2),
+res_combinedlevels = c(1, 2),

 labels = c("Director of Marketing", "Lead Designer")